akash-electron/learn-go/README/basics.md

-# 🫏 Go for Donkeys: The "I Don't Know Anything" Guide
+# The "I Don't Know Anything" Guide

 Hello friend!
 If you are as confused as a donkey in a library, don't worry.
 Go (Golang) is simple.
 Let's break it down like we're eating hay.